mwhanger/si507_final/README.md

 - [ ] Object definitions using inheritance (indicate if this counts for 2 or 3 of the six requirements in a parenthetical)
 - [x] A many-to-many relationship in your database structure
 - [ ] At least one form in your Flask application
-- [ ] Templating in your Flask application
+- [x] Templating in your Flask application
 - [ ] Inclusion of JavaScript files in the application
-- [ ] Links in the views of Flask application page/s
+- [x] Links in the views of Flask application page/s - pagination on pages
 - [ ] Relevant use of `itertools` and/or `collections`
 - [ ] Sourcing of data using web scraping
 - [x] Sourcing of data using web REST API requests